Undergraduate Handbook

 Academic Alert

-Academic Alert is a notification that a student’s academic performance, after the most recent semester or whose UC GPA is below 2.5 regardless of credit hours attempted.
+Academic Alert is an academic performance notification sent to students after their most recent semester who have attempted less than 30 UC semester hours and their most recent semester UC GPA or cumulative UC GPA is below 2.5.
 Students in this circumstance will receive an Academic Alert email.
 This email is intended to serve as a reminder that continued below-average academic performance may result in Academic Probation, and possible Academic Suspension.
 An Academic Alert is not the same as being placed on Academic Probation; it is simply a way to alert the student that academic improvement is necessary.

 Academic Probation